zarillion/handynotes-plugins/docs/core/nodes.md

   * List of rewards that are offered by the node.

 ### Optional Visibility Properties
-All Node classes support the following _optional_ properties that affect a node's visibility:
+`ns.node.Node` supports the following _optional_ properties that affect a node's visibility:

 * `class` (string)
   * Only display this node if the character is this class.